JonathanMoreno14/RubyonRails-CommandLine-Syntax/RubyonRails-Topics/Ruby-Programming-Language.md

   "  "  # This is an empty string
   "Hello World"  # This is a nonempty string

+  # these strings are assigned to a variable
   a_string = "Hello World"  # A string with double qoutes

   a_string = 'Hello World'  # A string with single qoutes